 While our testing window is ongoing, we are surprised and happy with the level of durability we observed during our three-month testing period.
 Over this time, the fibers stayed intact, didn't show any serious compaction or even wear.
 In total, we put over thirty miles of running on this sock through both wet and dry weather.
 Unlike other socks, it still looks like it came right out of the package.

-This sock is fairly priced at $14.
-Not too expensive but not super cheap either.
+This sock is fairly priced.
+Not too expensive, but not super cheap either.
 While we can't confirm the limits for the durability of this sock, it has a good online reputation and proves to be durable after we put it through the wringer.
 As a result, we'd say it's a heck of a deal.

-This Top Pick for Wicking & Breathability is our favorite for keeping feet dry.
+The Swiftwick Aspire Zero is our Top Pick for Wicking & Breathability.
 If you're seeking a sock that'll wick in warm weather and move moisture effectively, this thin profile running sock is a great option.
 The materials are comfortable with a specific fit that won't roll down on the run.
-While Swiftwick advertises this as a "compression sock" the level of compression isn't very high in comparison to other running socks out there.
+While Swiftwick advertises this as a "compression sock" the level of compression isn't very high compared to other running socks out there.
 So be aware this will fit and feel just like any other high quality running sock.
 Overall, it is breathable, comfortable, and ready for most endeavors, especially in warmer weather.

 — Amber King